-This segment of the Great Divide Moutnain Bike Route climbs out of Colorado and into New Mexico.
-There it traverses the remote, high-elevation Tusas Mountains before passing through three New Mexico villages straight out of Old Mexico: Canon Plaza, Vallecitos, and El Rito.
-South of Abiquiu, home of the late painter Georgia O'Keefe, a tough, 25-mile climb up Polvadera Mesa leads into the Jemez Mountains.
-Elk and black bears are common residents in this heavily forested portion of Santa Fe National Forest.
-South of Cuba the route winds through the carved maze of terrain that separates Mesa Chivato and Chaco Mesa.
-It is an incredibly eroded, otherworldly landscape of pinon-studded plateaus, deep arroyos, tall volcanic plugs, and abandoned ranches.
-This spectacular and exceedingly remote stretch of land dishes up dozens of short, steep climbs and descents.
-From there the route winds across the northwest flank of the San Mateo Mountains before dropping into the sprawling community of Grants and then skirting the lava flows of El Malpais National Monument.
-The route in this section remains on the east side of the Continental Divide until just north of Pie Town, where it crosses to the west side.
+This section of the Great Divide Mountain Bike Route leads from Salida, Colorado, to the Conejos River outpost of Platoro, then onward into New Mexico, the aptly nicknamed “Land of Enchantment.”
+Here it traverses the remote, high-elevation Tusas Mountains before passing through three New Mexico villages straight out of Old Mexico: Cañon Plaza, Vallecitos, and El Rito.
+South of Abiquiu, a tough, 25-mile climb up Polvadera Mesa leads into the heavily forested Jemez Mountains, where elk and black bear are common residents.
+South of the town of Cuba the route winds through the carved maze of eroded terrain that separates Mesa Chivato and Chaco Mesa.
+From there it traverses the northwest flank of the San Mateo Mountains before dropping into the sprawling community of Grants.

 It was really well done and provided enough landmarks and points of interest that we rarely questioned the route.
 The section marked for 4 wheel drive was not kidding.
 That was stunningly rough.
 Fun on the bike but the back up vehicle really got a work out.

 Amazing detail though and it allowed me to see a part of the state I would have never ventured into otherwise.
 Thanks for that.
 Well worth the money.